-Sometimes when you walk through the garden, you’ll spot a disease on your plants that are difficult to recognize.
+Sometimes when you walk through the garden, you’ll spot a disease on your plants that is difficult to recognize.
 Not so with powdery mildew, one of the most easily identifiable garden diseases out there.
 Which is good, because the minute you spot it, you can jump into action.
 But what is it, what causes it, and how can you treat it?
-Keep reading!

 Powdery Mildew Tips

-What does it look like?
 Super nasty.
-Okay, more specifically, it looks like splotches of white to gray talcum-powderlike growth.
+Okay, more specifically, it looks like splotches of white to gray talcum-powder like growth.
 It can infect all parts of a plant including the bottom sides of leaves, buds, and tender new stems, but is most commonly observed on the tops of leaves.
 Infected leaves can become distorted and fall off, and infected buds can fail to open up.

-What plants are affected?
-Nearly any kind of plant can get powdery mildew, including grasses, vegetables, flowers, weeds, shrubs, fruit trees and broad-leafed trees.
+Nearly any kind of plant can get powdery mildew, including grasses, vegetables, flowers, weeds, shrubs, fruit trees, and broad-leafed trees.
 There are several different types, and each one is host-specific — meaning one type of powdery mildew favors a particular plant and will not affect another plant.

 What Conditions Cause Powdery Mildew?